 I walked around it and found that the white tower behind it is another notable.
 It is one of the tallest residential buildings in the world.
 Frank Gehry was the architect and it was completed in 2011.

 Looking to catch my train at the Times Square/42nd Street subway station, I passed a long glass corridor.
 The monotony of the white glass was broken by colourful ceramic tiles set into the wall.
 I looked at some closely.
 Every day about half a million people pass through this subway station.
-If one percent of them look at a panel, it means that the ceramic works by Toby Buonagurio are examined daily by about 500 people.
+If one percent of them look at a panel, it would mean that the ceramic works by Toby Buonagurio are examined daily by about 500 people.
 That’s a lot of inspection.

 I examined the lovely work behind the lady in pink.
 If it had a title, it would be Boy with a hot dog.
 I examined the wonderful colours of the hot dog: perfectly done.
 A scribble in the pool of mustard says that the work was done in the year 2000.
 I googled the name of the artist.
 She has 35 of these panels in the station, in a group called 35 Times.
 Her web site allows you to buy good quality signed prints of these works.
 How many prints does she sell?
 You do the math.